deepaannjohn/deepaannjohn.github.io/gatsby/content/blog/rtc/index.md

 IBM provides different mechanisms to do that.
 Lets examine all the possibile alternatives and different use cases.

-OSLC REST API
+* OSLC REST API
-Reportable Rest API
+* Reportable Rest API
-Source Control Management Command Line
+* Source Control Management Command Line
-Plain Java API
+* Plain Java API

-The technology stack we are cosiderning here is non Java or ro be precise node.js For a Java environment, plain java PAI
+The technology stack we are cosiderning here is non Java or to be precise node.js For a Java environment, plain java API might be the best choice (but we are not discussing it here)

+**OSLC REST API**